iivanoo/covid-apps-observer/data/data_us/reports/resources/com.americanwell.android.member.amwell___12.11.00.005_01/report.md

 <img src="1_star_reviews_wordcloud.png" alt="com.americanwell.android.member.amwell 1 reviews"/>
 </p>

+> A joke.
+Charged me 80 to tell me they can't treat me.
+I called for a uti and it plainly says they can treat it.
+They lie and are a joke.
+FALSE ADVERTISEMENT.
+They say go to the er.
+So basically pay us 80.00 to tell you to go spend 3000.00 seriously people it's a joke a wanna be quack in a white robe.
+Please stay away from this service.
+They need to be sued for false advertising and Mal Pratice.<br> :date: __2021-06-26 02:53:36__

+> It was $125 co-pay with my insurance and it's too expensive for me since I'm on disability.
+And then all the negative reviews made me to not use this facility.<br> :date: __2021-06-24 21:40:34__

 > Bs!!
 Doesn't take my insurance!!
 I really need help<br> :date: __2021-06-18 04:45:48__

 > Kept crashing<br> :date: __2021-06-12 02:30:35__